kmussar/bioinformatics_specialization/README.md

 ## 8. Bioconductor for Genomic Data Science
 Learn to use tools from the Bioconductor project to perform analysis of genomic data.
 This is the fifth course in the Genomic Big Data Specialization from Johns Hopkins University.

-# My notebooks contain:

-**'Parsing_sequencing_reads'**
-* Find motifs within sequences - find their position and the number of times they occur
-* Find motifs within the reverse complement of the sequence
-* Find the motif's reverse complement within the original sequence
-* Find motoifs in a sequence allowing for a given number of mismatches
-* Find out if there are any positions along the read with lower quality on average than other positions.
-This would indicate an error with the sequencer.